Interval Analysis of Worst-case Stationary Moments for Stochastic Chemical Reactions with Uncertain Parameters: Application examples

-which is obtained from eq. (\ref{parmomeq}) with $\bm{\hat{X}}^{\bm{\zeta}} = X^{\zeta_1} K_1^{\zeta_2} K_2^{\zeta_3}$.
-For later convenience, we define $\rho := \max \zeta_1$ and $\sigma := \max (\zeta_2 + \zeta_3)$, which are the parameters that determine the order of moments included in the truncated moment equation.
+which are the parameters that determine the order of moments included in the truncated moment equation.
 These parameters are used to control the tradeoff between accuracy and computation time.
-For example, $\rho = \sigma = 1$ for eq. (\ref{example-momeq}).
-Substituting eq. (\ref{mom_gamma}) into the corresponding entries in eq. (\ref{example-momeq}), we obtain the equality constraint of the optimization problem.
+For example, eq. (\ref{example-momeq}) corresponds to the case of $\rho = \sigma = 1$.
+Substituting eq. (\ref{mom_gamma}) into the corresponding entries in eq. (\ref{example-momeq}), we obtain the linear equation of the optimization problem in Proposition 1.

-We further narrow the solution space of eq. (\ref{example-momeq}) by using $\bar{H}_0, \bar{H}_1, \bar{H}_2$, and $\bar{H}_3$ For $\rho = \sigma = 1$, we use
+We further narrow the solution space of eq. (\ref{example-momeq}) by using $\bar{H}_0, \bar{H}_1, \bar{H}_2$, and $\bar{H}_3$.
+For $\rho = \sigma = 1$, we use

 and $c_1(\bm{K}) = K_1, c_2(\bm{K}) = K_2,\ d_1(X) = X$, which allows for including all moments in eq. (\ref{example-momeq}) into the matrices.